-- Reduction, readiness, response, and recovery activities within the district. - Current local civil defence arrangements that are consistent with the Group Plan framework and priorities. - Standard operating procedures, hazard-specific plans, and other documents that are required to give effect to the Group Plan and are relevant to local needs and priorities. - A minimum of three local controllers, and sufficient trained and locally domiciled staff to fulfil key functional roles in the local Emergency Operations Centre for (ideally) at least two shifts during any activation. - Facilities for a local Emergency Operations Centre (Emergency Coordinating Centre in the case of the Otago Regional Council) at a location which is, as far as practical, safe from natural hazards, with phone, internet, radio and satellite communications and backup power supply, with access to an alternative EOC/ ECC location if required.
+- Reduction, readiness, response and recovery activities within the district that support the objectives outlined in the Group Plan. - Current local civil defence arrangements that are consistent with the Group Plan framework and priorities. - Standard operating procedures, hazard-specific plans, and other documents that are required to give effect to the Group Plan and are relevant to local needs and priorities. - A minimum of three local controllers, and sufficient trained and locally domiciled staff to fulfil key functional roles in the local Emergency Operations Centre for (ideally) at least two shifts during any activation. - Facilities for a local Emergency Operations Centre (Emergency Coordinating Centre in the case of the Otago Regional Council) at a location which is, as far as practical, safe from natural hazards, with phone, internet, radio and satellite communications and backup power supply, with access to an alternative EOC/ ECC location if required. - Coordination with the other members of the Otago Group on planning, programmes, and activities related to civil defence emergency management across the areas of reduction, readiness, response, and recovery.